MarkHays/friend-finder/README.md

 Friend Finder application is meant to simulate a simple dating app.
 The application is implemented using a Node.js and Express server on the back end and the Bootstrap CSS framework on the front end.

 ## Demo Application
-This app is deployed on Heroku please click here to access it [Click Here](https://powerful-wave-55257.herokuapp.com/ "Deployed App")
+This app is deployed on Heroku please [Click Here](https://powerful-wave-55257.herokuapp.com/ "Deployed App") to access it

 ## Instructions for installing application